vijaybalebail/In-memory-workshop/In_memory/Mixed_workload/mixed-workload.md

 	From the above output, observe that PART1 so far has 17 extents, 256 allocated on-disk blocks (BLOCKS) and 244 used blocks (DATABLOCKS), All rows in 244 blocks on disk is loaded to the IM column store (BLOCKSINMEM).

-  Note: If the table does not have PRIORITY ENABLED and you execute another Bulk Load, then those segments will be populated either during the next query or when you execute DBMS_INMEMORY.REPOPULATE.
+  Note: If the table does not have PRIORITY ENABLED and you execute another Bulk Load, then those segments will be populated either during the next query or when you execute DBMS_INMEMORY.POPULATE.

-## Step 2: DML and In-Memory tables
+## Step 2: DML and Trickle repopulation.

 We loaded data in bulk.
 Now you will load a few additional rows into PART1 using DML operation and observe the column store population.